lifepillar/vim-wwdc17-theme/Readme.md

   This is the color of the status line, tab line, and vertical splits.
   The value of this option should be a number between `0` and `15`.

-- **Disable italics in the terminal:**

-        let g:wwdc17_term_italics = 0

-  Italics is used by default, but it requires support from the terminal and the font.

 - **Use a transparent background in the terminal:**

         let g:wwdc17_transp_bg = 1